Hot toweling your horse – great for winter deep cleaning.

 - Soak your towels in the hot water and thoroughly wring out a towel.
 You want steamy damp, not hot wet.
 Use the towel like a curry comb to work back and forth in small areas at a time.
 Work with and against the natural lay of the hair.

 - To encourage drying, leave the hair poking up and cover with a cooler to help dry and keep warm.
-If the hair is wet, you have too much water and need to wring out the towel more.
+If the hair is wet, you have too much water and must wring out the towel more.
+Aim for your horse to be barely damp.
+Almost dry.

-- If your horse is clipped, please be super careful with the water/steamy towel temp as a clipped horse has much less protection.
+- If your horse is clipped, please be super careful with the water/steamy towel temp as a clipped horse has much less protection from the heat.

-- Create a steamy towel soup in a bucket of hot water, add some spot cleaner and deodorizer like Easy Out if you like.
+- Create a steamy towel soup in a bucket of clean, hot water.
+Add some spot cleaner and deodorizer like Easy Out if you like.

 - Curry your horse with the damp steamy towel.